alexholcombe/attentional-blink/README.md

-Attentional Blink implemented with psychopy
+Attentional Blink implemented with [Psychopy](https://github.com/psychopy/psychopy)
 ============================
 Licensing: MIT license, like CC-BY for code which means do whatever you want with it, with an attribution to the author.